Are property management companies worth the cost?

 - Maintain a network of reliable, trustworthy, competent, cost effective maintenance people

 The best property management companies do a lot for their monthly fee.
-I fought taking on property management for two years because I thought a person would be crazy to take on someone else’s headaches for only 10% of the monthly rent.
+I fought managing properties for others for two years because I thought a person would be crazy to take on someone else’s headaches for only 10 percent of the monthly rent.
 Would you manage someone else’s property for $100 per month?
 Sure, if all you had to do was cash the rent check and mail the owner $900.
-Those are the sweet month’s.
-So,
+Those are the sweet month’s that rarely happen.

 Before hiring a property management company: